Ectogenesis: Synthetic embryo

-Bioethical considerations
+Bioethics and gender equality

 The development of artificial uteri and ectogenesis raises a few bioethical and legal considerations, and also has important implications for reproductive rights and the abortion debate.

 Artificial uteri may expand the range of fetal viability, raising questions about the role that fetal viability plays within abortion law.
 For example, within severance theory, abortion rights only include the right to remove the fetus, and do not always extend to the termination of the fetus.
 In the abortion debate, the death of the fetus has historically been considered an unavoidable side effect rather than the primary goal of an abortion.
 If transferring the fetus from a woman's womb to an artificial uterus becomes possible, then the choice to terminate a pregnancy in this way could result in a living child.
-Thus, the pregnancy could be aborted at any point, which respects the woman's right to bodily autonomy, without impinging on the moral status of the embryo or fetus.

 There are theoretical concerns that children who develop in an artificial uterus may lack "some essential bond with their mothers that other children have", a secondary issue to woman's rights over their own body.
+In 1925, the year after the lecture of Haldane, Dora Russell, the wife of Bertrand, wrote her own essay claiming that ectogenesis would liberate women from a child-bearing and maternal role that kept them servile and house-bound.
+With ectogenesis, Russell combined feminism with scientific progress.
 In the 1970 book The Dialectic of Sex, feminist Shulamith Firestone wrote that differences in biological reproductive roles are a source of gender inequality.
 Firestone singled out pregnancy and childbirth, making the argument that an artificial womb would free "women from the tyranny of their reproductive biology."
+Her revolutionary plan also required the abolition of marriage and family in favor of ectogenesis.
+Such ectogenesis would not be a cure for infertility since in the post-revolutionary society there would be no emphasis on having a biological child.

+Arathi Prasad argues in her column in The Guardian in her article "How artificial wombs will change our ideas of gender, family and equality" that "[i]t will ... give men an essential tool to have a child entirely without a woman, should they choose.
+It will ask us to question concepts of gender and parenthood."
+She furthermore argues for the benefits for same-sex couples, saying: "It might also mean that the divide between mother and father can be dispensed with: a womb outside a woman’s body would serve women, trans women and male same-sex couples equally without prejudice."
+It could even be a solution for women with absolute uterine infertility.